cip03/cip03.github.io.src/posts/2016-11-12-dynamic-existential.md

 So there it is, 2 versions of the "same" object type, together with their methods, both compiled, coexisting in peace and type safety inside the same heap.
-If this does not make both Alan Kay and Robert Harper happy, I don't know what will.
-I'm joking, of course.
-Nothing can restore those guys' faith in humanity after what we did with their ideas.

 We can also make changes to the `Physics`: